Josie Dye

-Joscelyne "Josie" Dye (born April 5, 1978) is a Canadian radio and television personality, currently the morning host on CIND-FM (Indie88) in Toronto, Ontario.
-Prior to joining Indie88, she was a personality on CFNY-FM (102.1 The Edge) in the same market, and worked in television at Corus Entertainment for both W and CMT Canada.
+Joscelyne "Josie" Dye is a Canadian radio and television personality, currently an afternoon host on CHUM-FM in Toronto, Ontario.
+Prior to joining the station, she was a personality on CFNY-FM (102.1 The Edge), and later the morning host on CIND-FM (Indie88), in the same market, and worked in television at Corus Entertainment for both W and CMT Canada.

 Her first professional role was Amaryllis in Limelight Theater's production of The Music Man at age 9 and she played an orphan at Young People’s Theatre in Jacob Two Two.

 Background

 Raised in Pickering, she attended Ryerson University from 1998 to 2001, graduating from the Radio and Television Arts Program.
 She was married on July 24, 2010 to Dine Alone Records founder Joel Carriere.

 Career

-Dye currently hosts The Josie Dye Show on Indie88, and has hosted Oh So Cosmo on Cosmopolitan TV and Hit or Miss on CMT Canada.
+Dye has hosted Oh So Cosmo on Cosmopolitan TV and Hit or Miss on CMT Canada.

 Dye has also hosted the Cutting Edge Music Festival, Wakestock, Edgefest, and the CASBY Awards.
-An avid runner, she has endorsed Nike and Apple since 2006.
 She has been involved with the Easter Seals charity since 2002, hosting and attending many of their events.